Chegini (tribe): Early scrutiny

+Charles MacGregor classified the tribe as Kurdish in his topographical and ethnographical oeuvre from 1872.

-According to the Encyclopædia Iranica there exists some non-Kurdish tribes in iran that have the same name, such as the clan of the Amala tribe by the name of Čegīnī in the Qašqāʾī tribal confederacy and the Jabbāra Arabs of Fārs by the name of Awlād-e Čegīnī.
+According to the Encyclopædia Iranica there exists some non-Kurdish tribes in Iran that have the same name, such as the clan of the Amala tribe by the name of Čegīnī in the Qašqāʾī tribal confederacy and the Jabbāra Arabs of Fārs by the name of Awlād-e Čegīnī.

 History

 During the reign of Tahmasp I, the Chegini Kurds settled in Khorasan as they were on their way to India.
 In Khorasan, they prospered under the protection of the shah.
 In 1597, Sharafkhan Bidlisi wrote that the tribe lived by brigandage and intercepting the roads.
 Moreover, unlike other Kurdish tribes, they had no emir or mirza which could lead the tribe.